 According to the enabling statute, geoscience is "the science of the Earth and its origin and history, the investigation of the Earth's environment and its constituent soils, rocks, minerals, fossil fuels, solids and fluids and the study of the natural and introduced agents, forces and processes that cause changes in and on the Earth."

-The Texas Board of Professional Geoscientists (TBPG) licenses Professional Geoscientists (PGs) in accordance with criteria set forth in the Texas Geoscience Practice Act (Geoscience Act) and the Rules of the Board.
+The TBPG licenses Professional Geoscientists (PGs) in accordance with criteria set forth in the Texas Geoscience Practice Act (Geoscience Act) and the Rules of the Board.
 The TBPG issues licenses in three disciplines:

 - Geology

 - Geophysics

 - Soil Science